f-23/react-native-passkey/README.md

   ```

 - This route should serve a static JSON object containing your team id and bundle identifier.
-  Example (replace XXXXXXXXXX with your team identifier and the rest with your bundle id):
+  Example (replace XXXXXXXXXX with your team identifier and the rest with your bundle id, e.g. "H123456789.com.mtrx0.passkeyExample"):

   ```json
   {